ElizCarvalho/ninjas-de-servico/README.en.md

 ![English (Intermediate)](https://img.shields.io/badge/🇺🇸%20English-Intermediate-yellow)

 **Recommendation**
-> "Iury is a senior developer who stands out for his technical excellence and architectural vision.
-With specialization in Go and deep knowledge in distributed architectures, he consistently demonstrates his ability to develop robust and scalable solutions.
-His differential lies in his ability to deeply understand business flows before proposing technical solutions, resulting in architectures that truly meet product needs.
-He has a strong commitment to code quality and good development practices, positively influencing the team's technical standards.
-His solid technical profile, combined with excellent communication and mentoring skills, make him a natural candidate for technical leadership positions.
-He keeps constantly updated with software development and architecture best practices, actively contributing to the team's technical evolution."
+_"Iury is a senior developer who stands out for his technical excellence and architectural vision.
+With specialization in Go and deep expertise in distributed architectures, he consistently demonstrates his ability to design robust and scalable solutions.
+His key strength lies in his ability to thoroughly understand business flows before proposing technical solutions, resulting in architectures that truly meet product needs.
+He has a strong commitment to code quality and development best practices, positively influencing the team's technical standards.
+His solid technical profile, combined with excellent communication and mentoring skills, naturally positions him as a candidate for technical leadership roles.
+He stays constantly updated with best practices in software development and architecture, actively contributing to the technical growth of the team."_

+---

-8. LUIS DOURADO
+### 🥷 LUIS DOURADO

-> Senior Backend Developer with extensive experience in Go, Python, and distributed architectures.
-Specialist in developing microservices, RESTful APIs, and event-driven systems, with a strong focus on scalability and high availability.
+**Bio**
+_"In construction"_

 **Level & Location**
 ![Senior](https://img.shields.io/badge/-Senior-black?style=flat)